tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

 sudo apt-get autoremove --purge
 ```

-You can now move *thonny_py5* folder anywhere you like on your system, copy it to other Linux computers, and so on.
+You can now move the *thonny_py5* folder anywhere you like on your system, copy it to other Linux computers, and so on.
 It's a self-contained app with Python, the py5 libraries, and Java.

 You're ready to test out Thonny and py5.

 ## Running Thonny

 Double-click your *run* file to start Thonny.
 If your system gives you the option to Run in Terminal / Display / Cancel / Run, select **Run**.
-It's also handy to add this as an app to your 'start' menu.
+It's also handy to add this *run* file as an app to your 'start' menu.

-When you run Thonny for the first time, there's a simple configuration step (Figure 2), after which Thonny will open, and you're ready to write code (Figure 3).
+When you run Thonny for the first time, there's a simple configuration step (Figure 2), after which Thonny will open.
+You're ready to write code when you see the editor (Figure 3).

 <figure>
   <img src="{{ site.url }}/img/tapy5/configuration-start.png" style="border:1px solid black" />